A global problem

 “The heavens declare the glory of God; the skies proclaim the work of his hands.”
 Psalm 19:1

-Dana North serves as the Marketing Manager at World Relief.
+Dana North serves as the Marketing Director at World Relief.
 With a background in graphic design and advertising and experiences in community development and transformation, Dana seeks to use the power of words and action to help create a better world.
 Dana is especially passionate about seeking justice for women and girls around the world.